50% off our entire wedding hair accessories & bridesmaids gift collection!! Shop here >>>

 There is so much inspiration online for your bridal beauty look and Pinterest is the holy grail for assisting in wedding planning in general.
+Do remember though images are often heavily edited.

 Even if you can’t find the exact style you are envisioning, a collection of images will give your stylist a ‘feel’ of the look you’re going for.
 Including your dress, colour swatches and and even any room styling can also help!